 Coyote

-- They are excellent hunters and scavengers.
+- They are hunters and scavengers.

 - Coyotes communicate with howls and yips.